-In December 2015, the Partnership issued 11,476 non-vested phantom units to members of the Board as a portion of director compensation.
-Such awards are anticipated to vest in December 2016.
+In December 2015, the Partnership issued 11,476 non-vested phantom units to non-employee directors of the Board as a portion of director compensation.
+Such awards vest in December 2016.

-The liability for these awards at March 31, 2016 and December 31, 2015, including previously issued fully vested profits interests that have not been converted into common units, was \$0.2 million and \$0.4 million, respectively.
-The associated compensation expense was not significant for the three months ended March 31, 2016 and 2015.
+The liability for these awards at June 30, 2016 and December 31, 2015, including previously issued fully vested profits interests that have not been converted into common units, was \$0.2 million and \$0.4 million, respectively.
+The associated compensation expense was not significant for the three and six months ended June 30, 2016 and 2015.